-BLAST+ (v2.2.26) (Camacho et al., 2009) was used to align all contigs showing DE between seawater and freshwater groups to a database of cDNA sequences for protein-coding genes in stickleback using the same alignment criteria noted previously (Ensembl v68) (Flicek et al., 2013; Jones et al., 2012).
+BLAST+ (version 2.2.26) (Camacho et al., 2009) was used to align all contigs showing DE between seawater and freshwater groups to a database of cDNA sequences for protein-coding genes in stickleback using the same alignment criteria noted previously (Ensembl version 68) (Jones et al., 2012; Flicek et al., 2013).
 Based on a synteny map of Arctic charr and stickleback (Norman et al., 2012), patterns between gene location and DE were assessed to ascertain the extent that DEGs cluster along Arctic charr chromosomes.
-Genes were considered clustered if their coding regions were within 40 kbp of one another on a stickleback chromosome (Ng et al., 2009), as Ng et al. (2009) detected a significant negative correlation ($R^2 = 0.50$) between gene coexpression and IGD in zebrafish, which was strongest ($R^2 = 0.79$) for genes 10 to 40 kbp apart.
+Genes were considered clustered if their coding regions were within 40 kbp of one another on a stickleback chromosome (Ng et al., 2009), as Ng et al. (Ng et al., 2009) detected a significant negative correlation ( $R^2$ =0.50) between gene co-expression and IGD in zebrafish, which was strongest ( $R^2$ =0.79) for genes 10 to 40 kbp apart.

-Comparing the relative proximity of differentially expressed genes
+Relative proximity of differentially expressed genes

-To test whether DEGs were located in closer proximity to one another along a chromosome, permutation analysis was performed using the R statistical language (R Core Team 2013).
+To test whether DEGs were located in closer proximity to one another along a chromosome, permutation analysis was performed using the R statistical language (R Core Team, 2013).
 The analysis included all of the DEGs that aligned to the stickleback genome.
 Tests were conducted independently for each chromosome.
 The IGDs among all genes on a chromosome were pooled with those from the DEGs that aligned to that chromosome.
 The difference between means was estimated between a random sample of the pooled data and the remaining non-sampled data over 10,000 iterations.
 The size of each random sample was equal to the number of DEGs that aligned to the chromosome in question.
-The observed mean difference was then compared to the distribution of mean differences from the 10,000 random samples.
-Significance was denoted for $P \le 0.05$ following a B-H False Discovery Rate test to correct for multiple tests (Sokal and Rohlf, 1995).
+The observed mean difference was then compared with the distribution of mean differences from the 10,000 random samples.
+Significance was denoted for $P \le 0.05$ following a B-H FDR test to correct for multiple tests (Sokal and Rohlf, 1995).
 This analysis assumes that the relative proximity and distribution of genes located on stickleback chromosomes are conserved on Arctic charr chromosomes.
-We acknowledge that this may not be realistic across entire chromosomes, however, conserved synteny blocks between stickleback and Arctic charr chromosomes have been described (Norman et al., 2012).
+We acknowledge that this may not be realistic across entire chromosomes, although conserved synteny blocks between stickleback and Arctic charr chromosomes have been described (Norman et al., 2012).